newexo/icosahedron/prompts/character_sheet/discussion.md

 ## Steps to make code actually work

-Recorded steps to make code actually work in commit history of branch []().
+Recorded steps to make code actually work in commit history of branch [refactor/character-sheet](https://github.com/newexo/d20-ai/tree/refactor/character-sheet).

-1.
+The generated code samples were long enough that the full code would have exceeded the length limit for generated text.

+1. Delete useless code and fix imports.
+Two tests fail with KeyError.

 ## Final refactor